JihengNie/final-project/README.md

 ## Why I Built This

-I chose this project to improve upon my front-end development skills, particularly responsive design, DOM manipulation, CSS styling/transitions, and JavaScript data manipulation.
+I chose this project to improve upon my front and back end development skills, particularly responsive design, DOM manipulation, CSS styling/transitions, and JavaScript data manipulation.
 As a life-long fan of Yu-Gi-Oh, I found this project to be a wonderful development experience, as I got to create an interactive and visual display of one of my favorite games of all time.

 ## Technologies Used
 - React